-Table 153^{}lists the average radionuclide concentration - with concentrations for a nondetected nuclide set equal to the detection limit in column 4 and concentrations for nondetected nuclides set equal to zero in column 7 - for each species for samples collected at each island and in the open lagoon.
-Table 154 (on microfiche)) presents the summary of the average radionuclide concentration for each species for the entire Atoll, regardless of location.
-The nuclides are identified by the sequence of numbers in the nuclide column.
-The first two digits give the atomic number and the last three digits give the isotope mass number; therefore 55137 is 137 Cs.
-The tables also include the tissue, the number of samples in the average, the range of individual values, and, because of the skewed distribution observed in this survey and observed for trace elements and radionuclides in other populations $^{1-3}$, the lognormal median for comparison with the average value.
+Table 153lists the average radionuclide concentration - with concentrations for a nondetected nuclide set equal to the detection limit in column 4 and concentrations for nondetected nuclides set equal to zero in column 7 - for each species for samples collected at each island and in the open lagoon.
+Table 154 (on microfiche) presents the summary of the average radionuclide concentration for each species for the entire Atoll, regardless of location.
+The nuclides are identified by the

+The first two digits give the atomic number and the last three digits give the isotope mass number; therefore 55137 is 137Cs.
+The tables also include the tissue, the number of samples in the average, the range of individual values, and, because of the skewed distribution observed in this survey and observed for trace elements and radionuclides in other populations 1-3, the lognormal median for comparison with the average value.